icppoduction-rgb/Proposal/docs/en/README.md

 ## Current Code Sync

-Last checked against code on 2026-07-04.
+Last checked against code on 2026-07-06.

 - Stage Two routing is implemented in `scripts/stage_two/cli.py`; this file is the authoritative source for supported `stage-two` commands.
 - The fallback command list printed from `config.manage_commands` is older than the router and does not list every current Stage Two command, including `parser-coverage`, `mark-ready`, `normalize-format`, `normalize-all`, `benchmark-normalization`, and `split-large-files`.
 - Runtime defaults without a resource profile are conservative: `workers=1`, `batch_size=50000`, and `max_output_part_rows=50000`.
 Resource profiles and the `normalize-format` format policy can change the resolved values before execution.
-- Feature and model-ready writer/registry services exist, but full end-to-end feature extraction, model-ready build, model training, and evaluation CLIs are still proposal/follow-up work.
+- Stage Three routing is implemented in `scripts/stage_three/cli.py`; it covers `validate-inputs`, `build-feature-catalog`, `probe-runtime-backend`, `extract-features`, `align-labels`, `build-sequences`, `build-model-ready`, `run-quality-checks`, `run-leakage-checks`, `trace-artifact`, and `final-report`.
+- Stage Three is a preparation layer: it builds feature/model-ready artifacts and runs quality/leakage/traceability checks, but it does not train RF/XGBoost/CNN/LSTM models or run Stage Four evaluation.

 ## Quick Start